Skip to content

 2. Go to Explore.

-4. Narrow by labels such as cluster, namespace, pod, container, or job.
+5. Narrow the result with labels such as cluster, namespace, pod, container, or job.

-5. Adjust time range and resolution before concluding a metric is missing.
+6. Adjust the time range before concluding that a metric is missing.

 topk(10,